25 Hidden Oregon and Washington hotels

 - Endicott Gardens — Gold Beach.
 This place is so popular with those in the know that I’ve not been able to book a stay here yet.
 Although they didn’t have rooms available when I wanted to stay, the owner was helpful with other ideas (which led me to Wild Spring mentioned above).
 It is on my list for a future Oregon Coast drive.

 - Requa Inn — California Redwoods.
-This is just a wee bit over the border into California, and I haven’t stayed here yet.
-But it looks like my kind of place — historic, yummy food, and steeped in natural goodness.
+This is just past Crescent City over the border into California, but worth a mention.
+Historic, native-owned, and steeped in natural goodness.
 There is a two-night minimum here, in a part of the state with mediocre hotel options.

 Oregon and Washington hotels — Columbia River Gorge